ASYquan/ctf-analyzer/README.md

 # ctf-analyzer

 A lightweight Docker-based dynamic analysis tool for CTF binaries.
-Runs `strace` and `ltrace` inside an isolated container and surfaces the most useful findings — program output, files opened, string comparisons, and exec calls — without any noise from the host system.
+Runs `strace` and `ltrace` inside an isolated container and surfaces the most useful findings such as program output, files opened, string comparisons, and exec calls.
+This was made because I don't want any noise from the host system.

 ---